Updated: Dec 17, 2020

 Our Vision of building a Community for Health is at the heart of welcoming you to our wellbeing experiences.
 Each opportunity is carefully designed to support our guests to make connections with nature and other guests.
 We specialise in offering a wide collection of relaxing and accessible experiences based in nature.
 Our highly trained, wellbeing professionals are experienced in supporting wellbeing throughout Nature’s seasons.

 We (Helen and Anne) have decades of NHS, holistic healthcare and community organization experience.
 Much of our experience has been based in medicalized “consulting rooms”.
 When we became shareholders at Whistlewood Common, it was obvious that the unique, community owned woodland setting was the perfect place to support community wellbeing.
-Our “Wellbeing without walls” approach offers a place to truly “BE” and experience calm in simple, supportive ways where there is a warm, community welcome.
+Our “Wellness without walls” approach offers a place to truly “BE” and experience calm in simple, supportive ways where there is a warm, community welcome.

 Whistlewood Common is a Permaculture project which is built on the ethics of Earth Care, People Care, Fair Shares.
 Connection to Nature is at the heart of our wellbeing opportunities which incorporate the University of Derby's "Five Pathways to Nature".
 We use the whole of our woodland and take every opportunity to hold sessions outdoors.